 Mozart Symphony No 40 in G minor

 The BBC Philharmonic Orchestra visits Buxton for the first time in its history, presenting a programme which celebrates the 40th Anniversary of the Festival.
 It is conducted by Joshua Weilerstein, Artistic Director of the Lausanne Chamber Orchestra.
-Macclesfield-born soloist Jennifer Pike played The Lark Ascending at the service of commemoration for the 100th anniversary of the First World War at Westminster Abbey.
+Stockport-born soloist Jennifer Pike played The Lark Ascending at the service of commemoration for the 100th anniversary of the First World War at Westminster Abbey.

 The programme opens with Patrick Hadley’s early tone-poem Kinder Scout.
 Its first performance took place at the Pavilion Gardens on 14 September 1922.
 Hadley wrote: ‘I vividly remembered that old Buxton-Manchester coach road … the moment when the magical panorama opens across the Chapel Valley with Kinder Scout towering up in the far distance (you need a clear day).’